heptarch/heptarch.github.io/drafts/dust.md

 ## Whispering trees

 On that note, trees make a nice sound when the wind passes through them.
-It is not immediately obvious that they should, however; the leaves could sway in unison, producing no sound at all.
+It is not immediately obvious that they should, however.
+The leaves could sway in unison, producing no sound at all.
+And even if they should make a sound, why make the soothing whisper that they do?